 Our welcome into the village was with the warriors, incredible,

 beautiful and wonderfully rhythmic.
 The men and the Spirit Man led us ,in with the women and girls walking alongside.
-A very powerful entrance, based on welcome, acknowledgement
+A very powerful entrance, based on welcome, acknowledgement and acceptance.

 10 minutes later we arrived at our seats and were formally welcomed.
 In the middle of the rain forest, the remoteness of Bialla was obvious.
 This was a village that lived with its own resources,

 food, water, toilets, and then there was the presence of The Company, the oil palm factory and plantation.
 There was a real benefit of being employed by the company.

 There was entertainment including our own and we all talked

 The journey home was just as bumpy and long.
 We stopped at

 the bank in Kimbe and whilst we waited a woman carrying her

 shopping came and talked with us, she was a missionary.